Timeline of HIV/AIDS: 1980s

 February 4 – Popular performing musician Liberace dies from AIDS related illness.

 March 1 – Dr. Peter Duesberg of the University of California, Berkeley publishes a 22-page peer-reviewed article "Retroviruses as Carcinogens and Pathogens: Expectations and Reality".
 The article challenges the hypothesis that HIV causes AIDS, launching the "AIDS denialist movement".

 March – The direct action advocacy group ACT UP is founded by Larry Kramer in New York City.

 April – The FDA approves a Western blot test as a more precise test for the presence of HIV antibodies than the ELISA test.'

 May 28 – Playwright and performer Charles Ludlam dies of AIDS-related PCP pneumonia.

 July 2 – Musical theatre director, writer, choreographer, and dancer Michael Bennett dies of AIDS-related lymphoma at the age of 44.

 July 11 – Tom Waddell, founder of the Gay Games, dies of AIDS.

 August 18 – The FDA sanctioned the first clinical trial to test an HIV vaccine candidate in a research participant.

-December 4 – Arnold Lobel, author of children's picture books such as the Frog and Toad series and Mouse Soup, passes away from AIDS-related cardiac arrest.
+December 4 – Arnold Lobel, author of children's picture books such as the Frog and Toad series and Mouse Soup, dies from AIDS-related cardiac arrest.

 Randy Shilts' investigative journalism book And the Band Played On is published, chronicling the 1980–1985 discovery and spreading of HIV/AIDS, government indifference, and political infighting in the United States to what was initially perceived as a gay disease.
 (Shilts died of the disease on February 17, 1994.)

 The first known case appears in Nicaragua.

 AZT (zidovudine), the first antiretroviral drug, becomes available to treat HIV.